Take Control of Your Credit

 If you find your credit score is not where you want it to be and need help getting back on track, there are organizations that offer credit counseling services and financial education services.
 Be wary of debt relief and credit repair scams; the State of New Jersey Department of Banking & Insurance maintains a list of financial counseling organizations on their website.

-Note: The information provided in this article is meant for educational purposes only.
+Note: The information provided in this article is meant for educational purposes only and is not advice.